VR-25/acc/README.md

 4. Not running as root
 5. Update available
 6. No update available
-7. Installation path not found
+7. Daemon couldn't disable charging
 8. Daemon already running (acc --daemon start) or not running (acc --daemon stop)
-9. Daemon couldn't disable charging

 Logs are exported automatically (`acc --log --export`) on exit codes `1`, `2` and `9`.